ChrisHal/PTU2BIN/README.md

 PicoQuant's SymPhoTime 64) to BIN files or IgorPro binary wave files (IBW) containing pre-histogrammed data.

-This works for T3-mode FLIM data in.
+This works for T3-mode FLIM data.
 The file must have been recorded in "Image" mode, "Point" or "Line" modes are not supported.

 It has only been tested with TimeHarp260P and PicoHarp data